 Mice and rats may both be small, furry rodents, but they have distinct differences that set them apart.
-While both species are considered pests and can carry diseases, they have different physical characteristics, behaviors, and habitat preferences.
+While both species are considered pests in North Carolina and can carry diseases, they have different physical characteristics, behaviors, and habitat preferences.

 In this blog, we’ll delve into the key differences between mice and rats to help you better understand these pesky creatures and how to deal with them.